Championship Manager: Championship Manager 2008

+Championship Manager 2009 Express

 Championship Manager 2010

-Championship Manager 2010 was originally planned for release on 24 April 2009, however Eidos Interactive released the game on September 11, 2009.
+Championship Manager 2010 was originally planned for release on 24 April 2009.
+Eidos Interactive released the game on 11 September 2009.
 A fully 3D match engine (using motion-captured movements to provide more than 500 animations per player) was implemented for the first time, and it was announced on February 6 that new English Leagues, the Isthmian, Southern and Northern Premier Leagues would be included in the game, as well as Croatian, Romanian, Irish and Northern Irish Leagues.
 The German league system was also restructured for this edition, including the 3.
 Liga and 3 Regionalliga.
-The game was released 11 September with a demo version being available on the website from 14 August.

-On 18 August a "pay what you want for Championship Manager 2010" promotion was announced whereby between 18 August and 10 September a digital copy of the game could be pre-ordered from the Championship Manager store and was available for download on the day of launch, 10 September.
+The game was released on 11 September with a demo version being available on the website from 14 August.
+On 18 August, a "pay what you want for Championship Manager 2010" promotion was announced whereby between 18 August and 10 September a digital copy of the game could be pre-ordered from the Championship Manager store and was available for download on the day of launch, 10 September.
 Each customer set the price they were willing to pay in addition to a transaction fee.